tkestack/knitnet-operator/README.md

 ### Example

-The configuration of Fabric setup should be described in Fabric CRD.
+The configuration of Knitnet setup should be described in Knitnet CRD.
 You will find all the examples manifests in [example](./config/samples) folder.

 ### Prerequisites

-Fabric operator requires a Kubernetes cluster of version `>=1.5.0`.
+Knitnet operator requires a Kubernetes cluster of version `>=1.5.0`.
 If you have just started with Operators, its highly recommended to use latest version of Kubernetes.
 And the prepare 2 cluster, example `cluster-a` and `cluster-b`

 ### Quickstart